micro-FPGA/FTDI-Tools/docs/index.rst

 * ToolZ
 * OpenOCD

-Tools that can use FTDI dongles
+Tools that work with FTDI chips
 ===============================

 Lattice Programmer